 L.L.Bean

 Freeport, Maine-based L.L.Bean has been making its famous duck boots in the U.S. since 1912, and it continues to do so today.
-With a quickly growing catalog and numerous retail locations, not all of L.L.Bean’s products are still made in the United States.
-But the company has more than 500 items on its website clearly marked as Made in the USA (including shoes, tote bags, pillows, rugs and furniture) so discerning consumers can see what is being manufactured in Maine.
+With a thriving catalog and numerous retail locations, not all of L.L.Bean’s products are still made in the United States.
+But the company sells more than 500 items on its website that are clearly marked as being “Made in the USA (including shoes, tote bags, pillows, rugs, and furniture) so discerning consumers know what is manufactured in Maine.

 Lodge Manufacturing Company

-In the world of cooking, cast iron skillets have had a special place for chefs and consumers alike.
-Lodge Cast Iron, one of the most popular lines of cast iron cookware, has been manufacturing items in South Pittsburg, Tennessee since 1896.
+In the world of cooking, cast-iron skillets have had a special place for chefs and consumers alike.
+Lodge Cast Iron, one of the most popular lines of cast-iron cookware, has been manufacturing items in South Pittsburg, Tennessee, since 1896.
 The company is still owned and managed by the descendants of founder Joseph Lodge.

 Vermont Teddy Bear